Special Consideration Program for Medicine

 10. No history of institutional action against the applicant during his/her studies at Mercer University.

 11. Positive letter of evaluation from Mercer University Health Vocations Advisement Committee.

-12. MUSM's receipt of verified application data from the American Medical College Application Service (AMCAS) consistent with that submitted by the applicant at the time of a Primary AMCAS Application for that MD Admissions Cycle.
+12. MUSM's receipt of verified application data from AMCAS consistent with that submitted by the applicant at the time of a Primary AMCAS Application for that M.D Admissions Cycle.

-13. MUSM's receipt of an acceptable Criminal Background Check from the AMCAS following initial acceptance into the M.D. program.
+13. MUSM's receipt of an acceptable Criminal Background Check following initial acceptance into the M.D. program.